 LEGO® Serious Play (LSP) is a facilitated method for strategic decision-making and problem resolution in business environments.
-The workshop results are always directly aligned to the business goals in focus and can be used next day at the work floor immediately.
-The workshop participants are all equally involved in finding the business solutions.
+The workshop results are always directly aligned to the business goals in focus and the results can be used the next day at the work floor immediately.
+The workshop participants are all equally involved in finding business solutions.

 LEGO® Serious Play® helps to build participatory practices within organisations through visual and physical co-creation.
 It is a lean forward, hands on technique, where everyone plays and enables 100% participation and 100% buy-in.

 With LSP you can solve management and business issues like

 - Defining a Shared Vision & Getting Commitment,

 - Developing Teams & Employees,

 - Brainstorming Innovation & Ideation / Product Design,